When a new telescope becomes operational, the initial images it sees are called First Light.

 What You Are Now, by Sam Chanse

 Pia has a professional interest in fear and memory; they constitute the focus of her research as a not-entirely-fulfilled neuroscience postdoc.
-But the return of an old acquaintance forces her to confront her own family’s history and grapple with the collective trauma of a past that is relentlessly, ruthlessly tangled up with the present.
+But the return of an old acquaintance forces her to confront her family’s history, and a past that is relentlessly and ruthlessly tangled with the present.

 Coming Up for Air, by Cassandra Medley*